memfault/interrupt/_posts/2023-05-17-emulating-raspberry-pi-in-qemu.md

 author: stawiski
 ---

-The Raspberry Pi, a compact single-board computer, is widely used from DIY projects to industrial applications.
-These devices ship with a customised Linux distribution that differs from standard Linux, adding a layer of complexity for developers trying to troubleshoot application problems and dependencies.
+The Raspberry Pi, a compact single-board computer, is widely used for DIY projects to industrial applications.
+These devices ship with a customized Linux distribution that differs from standard Linux, adding a layer of complexity for developers trying to troubleshoot application problems and dependencies.

-With many available versions and flavours of Raspberry-compatible Linux, it's challenging to debug issues related to dependencies of each Linux version, and reflashing the Raspberry SD card each time with a different image is time consuming.
+With many available versions and flavors of Raspberry-compatible Linux, it's challenging to debug issues related to dependencies of each Linux version, and reflashing the Raspberry SD card each time with a different image is time-consuming.
 Emulating a Raspberry Pi with a tool such as QEMU could offer a solution to some of these challenges.
-While emulation is severly limited, and most hardware interactions will probably lead to application crashing, it is enough to debug dependency issues accross Raspberry Linux versions.
+While emulation is severely limited, and most hardware interactions will probably lead to application crashing, it is enough to debug dependency issues across Raspberry Linux versions.

 This article will delve into the challenges and opportunities of emulating a Raspberry Pi using QEMU.
 If you don't care about the details, you can jump straight to the [Docker image](#Dockerfile) section to get it running.

 <!-- excerpt start -->

 This article dives into QEMU, a popular open-source emulator, and how to use it to emulate a Raspberry Pi on your desktop.
-At the end of the article we will put the whole environment in Docker, so you will be able to emulate a Raspberry Pi by just using a Docker container.
+At the end of the article, we will put the whole environment in Docker, so you will be able to emulate a Raspberry Pi by just using a Docker container.

 <!-- excerpt end -->